DigiFest 2021 – UNMASKED

 - To interrogate the transformative vision of the future in arts and design fields

 - To demonstrate the economic significance of digital skills and technologies

 Activities: Below are the activities lined-up for this year’s event

 We opened a call for submission of intended contributions that align with this year’s theme UNMASKED and/or the special focus “Innovative response to COVID-19 and beyond.”
 Contributions are welcomed across all disciplines from DUT students and staff, other institutions and industry.
 Below are the activities we are accepting contributions for:

 We have invited guest speakers and panellists (internally and externally) to talk on relevant topics

-There will be a workshop on Virtual Reality (VR) for interested students in the faculty.
-The expected outcome of the workshop is that participants (students) will be able to apply the skills in their semester/year projects, and such projects can be exhibited at subsequent DigiFest.
+There are two workshops ANIMATION and DESIGN THINKING for interested students in the faculty.
+The expected outcome of the workshops is that participants (students) will be able to apply the skills in their semester/year projects, and such projects can be exhibited at next year’s DigiFest.

-This virtual exhibition (using virtual gallery) will showcase and celebrate creative projects that align with the event theme (synergy) and/or the special focus “Innovative response to COVID-19 and beyond.”
-Exhibitors includes DUT students and staff, other institutions and industry in and outside South Africa.
+This virtual exhibition (using virtual gallery) will showcase and celebrate creative projects that align with the event theme (UNMASKED) and/or the special focus “using experiences during the pandemic to unleash creativity, innovation, and entrepreneurship to solve problems after the pandemic”.
+Exhibitors include DUT students and staff, other institutions and industry in and outside South Africa.